kubernetes/kops/docs/operations/updates_and_upgrades.md

 ## Upgrading Kubernetes

-Upgrading Kubernetes is easy with kops.
+Upgrading Kubernetes is easy with kOps.
 The cluster spec contains a `kubernetesVersion`, so you can simply edit it with `kops edit`, and apply the updated configuration to your cluster.

 The `kops upgrade` command also automates checking for and applying updates.